-Almost all Covid restrictions for France have been lifted, such as restaurant and shop closures, curfew, and travel limits.
-However, the Pass Sanitaire will soon be required to enter most public places and masks are still required indoors as well as some spaces outdoors.
+Almost all Covid restrictions for mainland France have been lifted, such as restaurant and shop closures, curfew, and travel limits.
+However, the Pass Sanitaire is now required to enter most public places and masks are still required indoors as well as some spaces outdoors.
 Here are the latest updates on the ongoing and upcoming restrictions, how to get tested or vaccinated in Paris, and requirements for travelers to enter France.

-- Masks must still be worn indoors in all public places, even for those who are vaccinated, as well as outdoor spaces where people are close together (concerts, markets, etc) and in cities and départements where Covid cases are rising again (Toulouse, Charente-Maritime, Pyrenees-Orientales).
+- Masks must still be worn indoors in all public places, even for those who are vaccinated, as well as outdoor spaces where people are close together (concerts, markets, etc) and in cities and départements where Covid cases are rising again (mostly in coastal towns).
 In general, keep a mask handy at all times.

 - Alcohol consumption in public in Paris is still banned in certain areas after 4pm (this has been the case since 2019; see the full list here)